 New York State Clients: Ambient 24 hours; Refrigerated: Unacceptable; Frozen: Unacceptable

 Toll-like receptors (TLR) are tested independently by stimulation with TLR-specific ligands in a peripheral blood mononuclear cell (PBMC) culture.
-PBMC production of IL-1 beta, IL-6, and TNF alpha is determined by multiplex bead assay for TLR1-8.
-In addition, PBMC production of CXCL10 is determined for TLR3.
+PBMC production of IL-1 beta, IL-6, and TNF alpha is determined by multiplex bead assay for TLR 1,2,4-8.

-TLR-specific ligands include Pam3CSK4, a synthetic bacterial lipoprotein (TLR2-TLR1 ligand); zymosan cell wall particles from Saccharomyces cerevisiae (TLR6-TLR2 ligand); poly (I:C), a synthetic analog of dsRNA (TLR3 ligand); lipopolysaccharide (LPS) ultra-pure S. minnesota LPS (TLR4 ligand); flagellin purified from S. typhimurium (TLR5 ligand); and CL097 imidazoquinoline compound (TLR7-TLR8 ligand).
+TLR-specific ligands include Pam3CSK4, a synthetic bacterial lipoprotein (TLR2-TLR1 ligand); zymosan cell wall particles from Saccharomyces cerevisiae (TLR6-TLR2 ligand); lipopolysaccharide (LPS) ultra-pure S. minnesota LPS (TLR4 ligand); flagellin purified from S. typhimurium (TLR5 ligand); and CL097 imidazoquinoline compound (TLR7-TLR8 ligand).

-Results for TNF alpha, IL-1 beta, IL-6, and CXCL10 are reported as pg/mL.
+Results for TNF alpha, IL-1 beta, and IL-6 are reported as pg/mL.
 Interpretation comparing the patient results to the simultaneously collected client normal control and the laboratory normal control will be provided by an ARUP medical director.

-Proteins IRAK-4 and MyD88 play essential roles in TLR-mediated signaling.
-Defects in IRAK-4 and MyD88 result in compromised TLR signaling.
-Exceptions are , TLR3 and endosomal TLR4, which, are IRAK-4 and MyD88 independent.
+Limitation: Defects in IRAK-4 and MyD88 result in compromised TLR signaling.
+Exception is endosomal TLR4, which is IRAK-4 and MyD88 independent.

 |Component Test Code*||Component Chart Name||LOINC|